milodubois/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to Milo's blog"
 ---

 I'm glad you are here.
-I plan to talk about ...
+In this blog, I plan to talk about ...
+* my journey learning how to code (HTML, CSS, Java, JavaScript, Ruby, and Python)
+* my personal passions and interest
+* resources that I've found helpful since beginning this journey in May 2022